Cross Country (Breland album)

 Cross Country is the debut studio album by American musician Breland.
 It was released through Bad Realm Records and Atlantic Records on September 9, 2022.
-The album features guest artists Keith Urban, Mickey Guyton, Thomas Rhett, Ingrid Andress and Lady A.
+The album has been described as a blend of country, R&B, hip hop, pop and gospel genres, and features guest artists Keith Urban, Mickey Guyton, Thomas Rhett, Ingrid Andress and Lady A.

 An extended edition was released on September 15, 2023, to celebrate the one year anniversary of the album and features six additional tracks.